 The International Maritime Organisation have codes governing how much moisture is allowed in solid bulk cargo in order to prevent liquefaction.
 So why does it still happen?

 The technical answer is that the existing guidance on stowing and shipping solid bulk cargoes is too simplistic.
 Liquefaction potential depends not just on how much moisture is in a bulk cargo but also other material characteristics, such as the particle size distribution, the ratio of the volume of solid particles to water and the relative density of the cargo, as well as the method of loading and the motions of the vessel during the voyage.

-The production and transport of new materials, such as bauxite, and increased processing of traditional ores before they are transported, means more cargo is being carried whose material behaviour is not well understood.
+The production and transport of new materials, such as bauxite fines, and increased processing of traditional ores before they are transported, means more cargo is being carried whose material behaviour is not well understood.
 This increases the risk of cargo liquefaction.

 Commercial agendas also play a role.
 For example, pressure to load vessels quickly leads to more hard loading even though it risks raising the water pressure in the cargoes.
 And pressure to deliver the same tonnage of cargo as was loaded may discourage the crew of the vessel draining cargoes during the voyage.

 What’s the solution?